- Program Rationale

 Ohio State University is an ideal place to prepare engineers to work in the area of safety and ergonomics.
 Ohio State University ranks among the top 20 research universities in the country, based on rankings posted by the National Science Foundation in 2015.
 This means that at OSU students have opportunities to learn from and interact with some of the best teachers and researchers in the country.

-Ohio State’s Integrated Systems Engineering Department has housed, for a number of years now, one of the strongest human factors and ergonomics programs in the country, based on faculty records and reputations, and those of our graduates.
+Ohio State’s Integrated Systems Engineering Department has housed, for many years, one of the strongest human factors and ergonomics programs in the country, based on faculty records and reputations, and those of our graduates.
 The program was one of the first to be accredited by the Human Factors and Ergonomics Society (HFES).
 Faculty from across OSU’s Columbus campus participate in this program.
 Primary program faculty include William S. Marras, Steven A. Lavender and Carolyn M. Sommerich.
-They are all in the ISE Department and specialize in ergonomics and occupational biomechanics.
-Also in ISE are Philip J. Smith (relevant research interests: cognitive systems engineering; research focuses on issues concerned with design of cooperative problem-solving systems to support people in performing complex tasks), David Woods (relevant research interests: patient safety; resilience engineering and management), Mike Rayo (data analytics and data visualization; handoffs; decision support), and Blaine Lilly (relevant research interests: design for usability and manufacturability).
+They have appointments in the ISE Department and the College of Medicine; they specialize in ergonomics and occupational biomechanics.
+ISE faculty specializing in cognitive systems engineering also contribute to the program: Mike Rayo (data analytics and data visualization; handoffs; decision support), Martijn IJtsma (human-AI teaming), Samantha Krening (human-centered machine learning), and emeritus professors Philip J. Smith (research focuses on issues concerned with design of cooperative problem-solving systems to support people in performing complex tasks) and David Woods (relevant research interests: patient safety; resilience engineering and management).
 From OSU’s College of Public Health: Michael Bisesi (relevant research interests: occupational and environmental health).

 Our NIOSH-sponsored Program helps us increase the number of students we are able to train, expand our programmatic offerings beyond human factors and ergonomics, and create a well-rounded, well-conceived program in safety and ergonomics that exposes our students to faculty from several different departments at OSU and numerous expert practitioners in the Central Ohio area.
 This, in turn, helps us provide more Ohio employers and those elsewhere with engineers who become valuable employees because of the breadth of their training (research methods, safety, heath, ergonomics/human factors, and others), sector exposure (agriculture, manufacturing, warehousing, and others), and instructor exposure (academics and experienced professionals).